Efficiently Vectorized MCMC on Modern Accelerators: Finite State Machines for MCMC

 \section{Finite State Machines for MCMC}

-In this section we present an implementation approach for MCMC algorithms with a given \verb|sample| function, which avoids the above synchronization problems when vectorizing with \verb|vmap|.
-The basic idea is to break down \verb|sample| into a series of smaller `steps' which avoid using iterative control flow like while loops and have minimal variance in execution time.
-We will then define a runtime procedure that allows chains to progress through their own step sequences in de-synchronized fashion.
-To do this in a principled manner, we use the framework of finite state machines (FSMs).
-Formally, an FSM is a \textbf{5-tuple $(\mc S, \mc Z, \delta, \mc B, \mc F)$}, where $\mc S$ is a finite set of states, $\mc Z$ is a (finite) input set, $\delta: S \times \mc Z \to S$ is a transition function, $\mc B \in S$ is an initial state, and $\mc F$ is the set of `final' states \citep{hopcroft2001introduction}.
-FSMs are useful tools which are typically used to represent algorithms that run on machines with finite storage.
+In this section we present an approach to implementing MCMC algorithms, which avoids the above synchronization problems when vectorizing with \verb|vmap|.
+The basic idea is to break down the transition kernel (\verb|sample|) into a series of smaller `steps' which avoid iterative control flow like while loops and have minimal variance in execution time.
+We then define a runtime procedure that allows chains to progress through their own step sequences in de-synchronized fashion.
+To do this in a principled manner, we adapt the framework of finite state machines (FSMs) \citep{hopcroft2001introduction}.
+An FSM is a {5-tuple $(\mc S, \mc Z, \delta, \mc B, \mc F)$}, where $\mc S$ is a finite set of states, $\mc Z$ is a finite input set, $\delta: S \times \mc Z \to S$ is a transition function, $\mc B \in S$ is an initial state, and $\mc F$ is the set of final states.
+We deviate from the usual definition by allowing each state to be a function $S:\mc Z \to \mc Z$ that updates inputs dynamically\footnote{This essentially results in a so-called `Finite State Transducer' with a different runtime than typical.}.
 Below we show how to represent different \verb|sample| functions as an FSM.